JAX Overview

 Differentiability and Autodifferentiation

-One of benefits of leveraging JAX is its advanced autodifferentiation (autodiff) capabilities.
-Unlike numerical differentiation (which is slow and prone to truncation/rounding errors) or symbolic differentiation (which scales poorly and leads to expression swell), autodiff systematically applies the chain rule to the sequence of operations in the XLA computation graph.
+One of the benefits of leveraging JAX is its advanced autodifferentiation (autodiff) capabilities.
+Unlike numerical differentiation (which is slow and prone to truncation/rounding errors) or symbolic differentiation (which scales poorly and leads to expression swell), autodiff sequentially applies the chain rule to the operations in the XLA computation graph.
+Using transformations like jax.grad() (for gradients of scalar-valued functions) or jax.jacfwd() and jax.jacrev() (for Jacobians of vector-valued functions), JAX computes exact mathematical derivatives:

 import jax